Hello, you have come here looking for the meaning of the word

 Noun

-Reif m (strong, genitive Reifs, no plural)
+Reif m (strong, genitive Reifes or Reifs, no plural)

-- frost; hoar frost (cover of minute ice crystals on a surface)
+- frost, hoar frost (cover of minute ice crystals on a surface)

 - Anton Wilhelm von Zuccalmaglio, "Es fiel ein Reif in der Frühlingsnacht".